amazingrando/gumshoe/srd/6-YourCharacter.md

   - make a subject desire to attempt violence against you or others

+### Terrain (Technical)

+You understand geography from a warrior’s point of view.
+You can:

+  - read maps

+  - point out anomalies and mistakes on maps

+  - spot the best available sniper position

+  - distinguish readily defensible positions from those the enemy will easily overrun

+  - find good places to hide—which are also likely spots to be ambushed from

+  - tell when something bizarre has affected the landscape

+  - predict lighting conditions in a given location at various times of day under various degrees of cloud cover

+  - rattle off the current lunar phase without resorting to an almanac

+  - orient yourself without a compass

+### Textual Analysis (Academic)

+By studying the content of texts (as opposed to their physical characteristics of documents) you can draw reliable inferences about their authorship.
+You can:

+  - determine if an anonymous text is the work of a known author, based on samples of his work

+  - determine the era in which a text was written

+  - identify the writer’s region, and level of education

+  - tell a real work by an author from a false one

 ### Tradecraft (Interpersonal)

 You know how to utilize the techniques of conventional espionage agents, and how to talk to them if you must hold a meet.
 You can: